 ‘With Dad,’ Marlborough, Massachusetts, Oct.
 29, 1998.

-What do you do when the subject is a disease as much as a person, and when the disease then subsumes the person – to the point where he can't recognize his own son?
+What does an artist do when the subject is a disease as much as a person, and when the disease then subsumes the person – to the point where he can't recognize his own son?

 With its multiple camera lenses, some people may think the new iPhone favours function over form?